FuzhenZhuang/Transfer-Learning-Toolkit/README.md

 ## Reference

-If you are interested in this toolkit and use it for baselines, please cite the two papers,
+If you are interested in this toolkit and use it for baselines, please cite these two papers,

 [A comprehensive survey on transfer learning](<https://arxiv.org/abs/1911.02685>) and [Transfer Learning Toolkit: Primers and Benchmarks](https://arxiv.org/abs/1911.08967)